 With a couple grout removal tools and some knowledge, you can repair your tile grout in a couple hours and get that beautifully tiled surface looking like new again.

-Whether you use an electric grout removal tool or a traditional grout remover, either method will work to remove your grout.
+Whether you use an electric grout removal tool or a traditional grout remover like a grout saw, either method will work to remove your tired and damaged tile grout.

-The hardest part of any grout repair job is removing the old grout and this is the major factor that might scare you from attempting a repair.
+The hardest part of any grout repair project is removing the old tile grout and this is the major factor that might scare you from attempting a repair of any kind.

-This information will also apply if you are wanting to replace a damaged tile as removing the grout around it is the first step.
+This information will also apply if you are wanting to replace a damaged tile as removing the grout around it is the first step to cracked tile repair.

-After reading this guide you will have all the confidence of a trained professional (like me!) and you’ll be ready to fix your cracking grout or remove it all together.
+After reading this grout removal guide you will have all the confidence of a trained professional (like me!) and you’ll be ready to fix your cracking grout or remove it all together.

 I have also educated a lot of good folk about damaged grout repair and removal as I believe anyone can do it with the proper tools and knowledge.

 Of course, this wasn’t always the case and I learned these tricks at the cost of a lot of skin off of my back.